MariaSolsona28/TFM_Maria-Solsona_2025_UOC/README.md

 ## Part II.
 RStudio
-Code and results from RStudio are saved in RMarkdown and HTML format in this GitHub.
+Code and results from RStudio are saved in RMarkdown and HTML formats in this GitHub.